Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 How to Get to Sagrada Familia

-You’ll find Sagrada Familia at the top of the trendy Eixample district at 42 Calle Marina.
+You’ll find La Sagrada Familia church at the top of the trendy Eixample district at 42 Calle Marina.

 Sagrada Familia is served by the Sagrada Familia metro stop (purple line L2 and blue line L5).